Looking for things to do in Prague with kids during summer?

 There could be some rainy days during summer in Prague, therefore it is good to have some alternatives for inside attractions.
 Here are a few of them

-Prague Majaland– almost every country in Europe has some amusement park for children, like Legoland in Germany.
+Prague Majaland– Almost every country in Europe has an amusement park for children, like Legoland in Germany.
 The largest indoor amusement park in the Czech Republic is Majaland in Prague and is part of Pop outlet airport.
 Located just 5 minutes from the airport.

-Children can find a lot of different rides and slides that can use based on their height.
+Children can find a lot of different rides and slides that can be used based on their height.
 There is also a theater, a restaurant, and a gift shop.
 Birthday parties for kids can be organized here too.

 Museum of Fantastic Illusions, Gallery of Steel Figures, Lego Museum, and Hamleys toy shop are some other places to be visited with children and you can find them in the center of Prague.